Factbox: Venezuelan President Hugo Chavez

 * Opponents accuse him of repressing critics, squandering record oil revenues and scaring away investors by seizing assets ranging from shops and farms to multibillion-dollar refinery projects run by foreign energy companies.

 * Chavez announced in mid-2011 that he was being treated for cancer.
-He had three operations in Cuba, where two malignant tumors were removed, but declared himself completely cured in July, just before the campaign’s final stage.
-Doctors say at least two years must pass without a recurrence before a cancer patient can be given a clean bill of health.
+He had three operations in Cuba, during which two malignant tumors were removed.
+He declared himself cured in July, just before the presidential campaign’s final stage.